Nantes, France: Term Abroad Program

 Informing the Ministry of Health you will be out of Country and will need to revise your Ontario Health Insurance Plan (OHIP)

+If you are outside of Canada for more then 5 months, you must inform the Ministry of Health that you will be out of Country and you will need to revise your Ontario Health Insurance Plan (OHIP).
 To confirm your continuous OHIP coverage during your temporary absence from Ontario, contact your local ServiceOntario centre before you leave Ontario.
 You will need to show a document explaining the reason for your absence.
 The Study Abroad Advisor will provide you with a letter.
 Call your local Service Ontario Centre prior to going to ensure that process this service at their office, as not all Centre’s provide full services.

 OHIP only covers emergency health services at very limited rates.
 It is strongly recommended that you obtain additional private medical insurance.